YOURLS/.github/AI_POLICY.md

   that.
 PRs that change whitespace, reword comments, or contain multiple unrelated sets of changes will be rejected.

+- **Pull Requests must originate from a real human need.** A valid PR addresses a bug you actually encountered, or a feature you genuinely need.
+We do not accept PRs where the origin is an AI agent that scanned the codebase and decided something could be "improved" - refactored, renamed, reworded, or otherwise touched.
+If you cannot point to a concrete problem you faced as a user, there is no PR to submit.

 ## There are Humans Here

 Please remember that YOURLS is maintained by humans.